Motivic classifying $\infty$-topoi and spectral stacks: Motivic derived algebraic geometry

-\begin{theorem}[\cite{LG} p.143, Theorem 4.2.7] Let $\sSet^{\rm sc}$ denote the category of scaled simplicial sets.
-Then $\sSet^{\rm sc}$ has a left proper combinatorial model structure defined by the following: \begin{itemize} \item[(W)] The weak equivalences in $\sSet^{\rm sc}$ are bicategorical equivalences. \item[(C)] The cofibrations in $\sSet^{\rm sc}$ are monomorphisms. \item[(F)] The fibrations in $\sSet^{\rm sc}$ are morphisms which have the right lifting property with respect to all morphisms satisfying (W) and (C). \end{itemize}
+\begin{theorem}[\cite{GI} p.143, Theorem 4.2.7] Let $\sSet^{\rm sc}$ denote the category of scaled simplicial sets.
+Then $\sSet^{\rm sc}$ has a left proper combinatorial model structure determined by the following data: \begin{itemize} \item[(W)] The weak equivalences in $\sSet^{\rm sc}$ are bicategorical equivalences. \item[(C)] The cofibrations in $\sSet^{\rm sc}$ are monomorphisms. \item[(F)] The fibrations in $\sSet^{\rm sc}$ are the morphisms having the right lifting property with respect to all morphisms satisfying (W) and (C). \end{itemize} Furthermore, the Quillen adjunction